bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

-Since this is just a relatively simple two dimensional problem, you can estimate the posterior by discretizing the space and calculating the unnormalized posterior (likelihood x prior) for each cell.
+Since this is just a relatively simple two dimensional problem, you can estimate the posterior by discretizing the space and calculating the unnormalized posterior (likelihood times prior) for each cell.
 As long as you don't overflow your floating point variables, you should be able to get a contour plot as shown in Figure 3.
 As you can see, the distribution is bimodal with a peak at :math:`(-0.25, 1.5)` and :math:`(1.25, -1.5)`.
-It's not exactly the :math:`(0, 1)` peak we were expecting, but considering that we only sampled 100 points, this is the "best guess" based on the data we've seen.
+It's not exactly the :math:`(0, 1)` peak we were expecting, but considering that we only sampled 100 points, this is the "best guess" based on the data we've seen (and the associated priors).

 Results
 _______